 Advanced Options for the S&P 500 Periodic Reinvestment Calculator

-Clicking on the button labeled ‘Click to Show Advance’ will open up the advanced options of the tool.
+Click the button labeled ‘Click to Show Advance’ to show the tool’s advanced options.

 - Taxes – options for dividend tax treatment

 - Ignore Taxes – disregards taxation on monthly dividend payments

 - Count Estimated Taxes – changes taxes on monthly dividend payments based on the tax rates in the ‘Custom Dividend Tax Entry‘ box as explained below.